How do you design a language from scratch? Ask a Klingon

 A guttural language

-Klingons had appeared in the original "Star Trek" TV show that ran from 1966 to 1969, but they only spoke English.
-For the 1979 movie, they got a makeover, gaining ridged foreheads and a more defined culture based around honor and combat.
+Klingons had appeared in the original "Star Trek" TV show that ran from 1966 to 1969, but back then they spoke English.
+For the 1979 movie, they got a makeover, gaining ridged foreheads and a more defined culture built around honor and combat.
 It was only natural that they also spoke in their own language.

 Those first Klingon words were created by James Doohan -- the actor who played chief engineer Scotty.
 Okrand had nothing to do with them or even the movie itself: his first contact with "Star Trek" was three years later, for "Star Trek II: The Wrath of Khan," which came out in 1982.
 He was hired to write some lines in Vulcan, the native language of Mr. Spock.
 "I actually taught Mr. Spock how to speak Vulcan," he joked.